I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsifnd/ns-iscsifnd-_iscsi_discoveredtarget.md

 `TargetDiscoveredPortalGroups`

 A variable-length array of <a href="..\iscsifnd\ns-iscsifnd-_iscsi_discoveredtargetportalgroup.md">ISCSI_DiscoveredTargetPortalGroup</a> structures that contains information about the portal groups that the initiator can use to connect to the target.

-`TargetName`

-A name for the target that uniquely identifies the target anywhere in the world.
-For information about how to specify this name, see the <i>iSCSI </i>specification that is published by the Internet Engineering Task Force (IETF) of the IP storage working group.

-`TargetPortalGroupCount`

-The number of portal groups that are associated with the target.

 ## Remarks
 The WMI tool suite automatically generates a declaration of the ISCSI_DiscoveredTarget structure when it compiles the <a href="https://msdn.microsoft.com/library/windows/hardware/ff561527">ISCSI_DiscoveredTarget WMI Class</a> in <i>Discover.mof</i>.